 Because golf courses and ski resorts charge arms and legs; skip two days at Pebble Beach or four days at Vail and your bike is paid for.
 Most mountain bike trails cost a user nothing or a nominal fee.

 I first mountain biked on a vacation in the Sawtooth mountains in Idaho.
 Smitten, right after the trip I went to the local bike shop and got a bike.
 It wasn’t a great bike.
 It was entry level, without all the bells and whistles, and it was perfect.

 However, you don’t want to make an investment that you discover is severely lacking after a few months of riding and looking at the much better features of everyone else’s bikes.

 What To Know When Buying a Mountain Bike

 First, the mountain bike market is segmented across a few different styles of riding:

-- Fat bikes are designed for winter riding.
+- Fat bikes are designed for winter riding and are considered heavy duty mountain bikes.
 You can obviously ride a fat bike in the summer as well, but if a fat bike is your summer steed, the assumption is that you only want one bike to use year-around.

 - Cross country bikes are meant to be light and fast.
 They climb well.
 Their suspension will have less travel (the length of compression).
 A good choice for beginners.